 Traumatic brain injuries (TBI) cause permanent neurobiological damages that alter a person’s life and create debt far beyond the incomes of most families.
 Those who have suffered this injury because of someone else need the legal assistance that an experienced traumatic brain injury lawyer can provide.

-Claiming financial damages falls under Florida’s personal injury law and attorneys who practice this area of law work on contingency.
+Claiming financial damages falls under Florida personal injury law and attorneys who practice this area of law work on contingency.
 If they win the case, their fee is a small percentage of the awarded damages.
 If they lose, no fee is charged.
-Florida law requires traumatic brain injury cases to be filed within four years of the date the injury occurred or three years if the defendant is a local or state government.
+Florida law requires traumatic brain injury cases to be filed within two years of the date the injury occurred.
 Failing to meet the deadline means the case cannot go forward.

 To prevail in a lawsuit and win damages the injury must have been caused by the negligence of another person or a business entity.
 The legal definition of negligence is a reasonable person failed to behave in a manner that a prudent person would have in a similar circumstance.
 Traumatic brain injuries can be caused by accidents on another person or business’s property, or from a car accident.

-Florida uses the comparative negligence standard, which requires those who have some fault in causing an accident cannot claim all of their damages.
-Any individual who was 50 percent at fault can only claim 50 percent of the damages.
-Lawmakers reasoned that anyone who performed negligently would be held financially responsible.
+Florida uses the modified comparative negligence standard, which requires those who have some fault in causing an accident cannot claim all of their damages.
+Any claimant who was 50 percent or less at fault can still claim damages, they will just be reduced in proportion to the amount of fault.
+If the claimant is 51% or more at fault for the accident, they are barred from recovery entirely.

 If someone is experiencing any elements of negligence, they should speak with a Fort Lauderdale traumatic brain injury lawyer to begin filing their claim for damages.
 To prove that a person acted negligently, the injured person must prove these five elements of negligence law: